Campbell Fighting Camels: Men's basketball

 Campbell's basketball teams play their home games in the 3,100-seat John W. Pope, Jr. Convocation Center which opened in 2008 and replaced Carter Gymnasium.
-Campbell's only conference championship at the Division I level occurred in 1992 when the Fighting Camels won the Big South Conference tournament held that year at the Civic Center of Anderson in Anderson, South Carolina.
-This win placed Campbell in the 1992 NCAA Men's Division I Basketball Tournament and 1992 is still the school's only NCAA appearance.
-The 16th seeded Fighting Camels were defeated by the top-seeded Duke Blue Devils in Greensboro, North Carolina 82–56.
+Campbell's only men's basketball conference championship at the Division I level occurred in 1992 when the Fighting Camels won the Big South Conference tournament held that year at the Civic Center of Anderson in Anderson, South Carolina.
+This win placed Campbell in the 1992 NCAA Division I men's basketball tournament and 1992 is still the school's only NCAA appearance.
+The 16th seeded Fighting Camels were defeated by the top-seeded Duke Blue Devils in Greensboro, North Carolina, 82–56.

 Women's basketball

-The Lady Camels have two conference championship seasons.
-Campbell won the Big South Conference tournament in 1989 defeating Radford University 58–53 in Radford, Virginia.
-Campbell also won the 2000 Atlantic Sun Conference championship, held in Pelham, Alabama by defeating Georgia State University 66–49, which earned the Lady Camels a 15th seed in the 2000 NCAA Women's Division I Basketball Championship East Regional.
+The Fighting Camels women's basketball program have two conference championship seasons.
+Campbell won the Big South Conference tournament in 1989 by defeating Radford University 58–53 in Radford, Virginia.
+Campbell also won the 2000 Atlantic Sun Conference championship, held in Pelham, Alabama by defeating Georgia State University 66–49, which earned the Lady Camels a 15th seed in the 2000 NCAA Division I women's basketball tournament East Regional.
 However, Campbell lost in the opening round to the 2nd seeded Duke Blue Devils at Cameron Indoor Stadium in Durham, North Carolina.
-Ronny Fisher is in his sixth season as the head coach of the Lady Camels in 2021–22, having taken over after Wanda Watkins' 35-year tenure on April 5, 2016.
+Ronny Fisher is in his eighth season as the head coach as of the 2023–24 season, having taken over after Wanda Watkins' 35-year tenure on April 5, 2016.

 Baseball

 The Fighting Camels baseball team plays its home games at the on-campus Jim Perry Stadium, which was known until 2012 as Taylor Field.
 Jim Perry was a baseball and basketball player at Campbell prior to playing in Major League Baseball and earning the 1970 American League Cy Young Award.
 Campbell won the Big South Conference titles in 1988, 1990, 2014, 2018 and 2019.
-The last appearance by the Fighting Camels in the NCAA Division I Baseball Tournament was in 2021 when the team played in the Starkville Regional in Starkville, Mississippi.
+The last appearance by the Fighting Camels in the NCAA Division I baseball tournament was in 2021 when the team played in the Starkville Regional in Starkville, Mississippi.
 Former Major League Baseball pitcher Jim Perry played college ball for the Fighting Camels from 1955 to 1956.
 Jim's Hall of Fame brother, Gaylord, also went to Campbell from 1958 to 1960 but didn't play baseball.
 Campbell alum Cedric Mullins, a member of the Baltimore Orioles, was named to the MLB All-Star Game in 2021.
 The Fighting Camels are now coached by Justin Haire.